miniite/maths/statistics/distributions/bernoulli.md

 ## Introduction

-The **Bernoulli distribution** is one of the simplest and most fundamental discrete probability distributions in statistics, used to model experiments with exactly two possible outcomes: success or failure, typically coded as 1 and 0, respectively.
-This distribution forms the foundation for more complex distributions, such as the Binomial distribution, and is widely applied in scenarios involving binary outcomes, such as coin tosses, yes/no decisions, or binary classifications.
-In this article, we explore the Bernoulli distribution in detail, covering its definition, properties, probability mass function (PMF), parameters, statistical measures (mean, median, mode, variance, and standard deviation), and real-world applications.
-Examples and visualizations are included to provide a comprehensive understanding of how the Bernoulli distribution is used in data science and statistical analysis.
+- The **Bernoulli distribution** is one of the simplest and most fundamental discrete probability distributions in statistics,<text style = "color:lightgreen "> used to model experiments with exactly two possible outcomes: success or failure, typically coded as 1 and 0 </text>, respectively.
+- This distribution forms the foundation for more complex distributions, such as the Binomial distribution, and is widely applied in scenarios involving binary outcomes, such as coin tosses, yes/no decisions, or binary classifications.
+- In this article, we explore the Bernoulli distribution in detail, covering its definition, properties, probability mass function (PMF), parameters, statistical measures (mean, median, mode, variance, and standard deviation), and real-world applications.
+- Examples and visualizations are included to provide a comprehensive understanding of how the Bernoulli distribution is used in data science and statistical analysis.

 ## Definition